UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/04-conclusion.md

 similar behaviour and, if we are not careful, result in our computer being banned from accessing a website.

-The good news is that a good web scraper, such as Scrapy, recognizes that this is a risk and includes measures to prevent our code from appearing to launch a DoS attack on a website.
+The good news is that scraping manually using something like the Chrome Scraper extension cannot generate too many requests, and a good automated web scraper, such as Scrapy, recognizes that this is a risk and includes measures to prevent our code from appearing to launch a DoS attack on a website.
 This is mostly done by inserting a random delay between individual requests, which gives the target server enough time to handle requests from other users between ours.